berkeley-scf/tutorial-databases/sql.md

 ## 3.4 Putting it all together to do complicated queries

 Here are some real-world style questions one might try to create queries to answer.
-The context would be if you have data on user sessions on a website or data on messages between users.
+The context for these questions is a situation in which you have data on user sessions on a website or data on messages between users.

 1. Given a table of user sessions with the format